Oakland Work Injury Attorney

 When you’re injured on the job, your health, your finances, and your future can all be thrown into uncertainty.
 At Pacific Workers', The Lawyers for Injured Workers, our experienced Oakland work injury lawyers are here to stand by your side, protect your rights, and help you pursue the compensation you deserve.
 Whether you were hurt in a construction accident, suffered repetitive stress injuries, or experienced trauma due to unsafe working conditions, our team is ready to help.

-We understand that every work injury case is different, and we approach each one with a customized legal strategy designed to achieve the best possible outcome for our clients in Oakland, CA.
+Since 1994, we have secured more than $355 million in benefits and other damages for injured workers like you.
+We understand that every work injury case is different, and we approach each one with a customized legal strategy designed to achieve the best possible outcome for our clients in Northern and Central California.

 Common Types of Work Injuries